-Let’s explore five famous markets in Vietnam.
+Let’s explore eight famous markets in Vietnam!

 1. Cai Rang Floating Market in Can Tho

 Cai Rang Floating Market locates about 5 km from Can Tho city center and takes 30 minutes by boat from Ninh Kieu wharf.

 Formed in the early 20th century to serve the needs of trading in the region, Cai Rang is now one of the three largest floating markets in the Mekong Delta of Vietnam.
 It has more than 300 boats gathering every day.